PhGK/scGeneRAI/README.md

 - device_name: Can be used to run computation on GPU (e.g. with 'cuda:0', default='cpu'). device_name is handed to torch.device().
 - PATH: PATH defines the location where locations will be saved. (default = '.')

+**Have a look at the example.ipynb file, which quickly guides through the most important functions of scGeneRAI and applies them to a small dataset.**